Lemon Tahini Salad Dressing

 In culinary school, the instructors always told me I made GREAT salad dressings, and you know what?
 I believed them.

-Why you’ll love this Lemon Tahini Dressing Recipe
+Why You’ll Love This Lemon Tahini Dressing Recipe

 - It can be used in a variety of ways, making it a go-to condiment to keep in the fridge.
 Not only is it a great salad dressing, but it makes a nice sauce for grilled vegetables, spread for sandwiches, or dip!

-- It lasts up to a week in the fridge, meaning you can making a big batch and use for several meals.
+- It lasts up to a week in the fridge, meaning you can making a big batch and use it for several meals.

 The easiest way to understand tahini is that it’s just like peanut butter, except that instead of peanuts, it’s made with ground sesame seeds.